HydraDragonAntivirus/HydraDragonAntivirus/README.txt

 If you want run web signatures then you need load website signatures by button HIPS folder things should be add Snort rules folder
-If you want do scan, you first need enable it by button
+If you want do scan, you first need enable it by button You need stop clamd manually after close this program